 Get-MailboxDatabase | ForEach-Object {Add-ADPermission -Identity $_.DistinguishedName -User rivacrm -ExtendedRights ms-Exch-EPI-May-Impersonate}

-Impersonation on an Exchange server for a user - It is also possible is to set the permissions on all users on a Server for which we want to enable Exchange Impersonation.
-From the command line, use the Add-ADPermission cmdlet.
-This example shows how to set the impersonation permissions on all Client Access servers in an Exchange organization.
+It is also possible to set the permissions on all users on a Server for which we want to enable Exchange Impersonation.

 Get-ExchangeServer | where {$_.IsClientAccessServer -eq $TRUE} | ForEach-Object {Add-ADPermission -Identity $_.distinguishedname -User (Get-User -Identity Service-Acount | select-object).identity -extendedRight ms-Exch-EPI-Impersonation}